31December99/Unit3Dup/README.md

 ## Usage

+1. Make sure to run the script followed by the command "-movie" and the path to the file or "-serie" followed by the folder containing the series.
-1. Provide a Movie or TV Series title as input.
+2. Provide a Movie or TV Series title as input.
 2. Run the Python script.
 3. The script will create a torrent, extract screenshots, generate meta-information, search for TMDB ID, and upload to UNIT3D.

 ## Dependencies

 - requiremensts.txt
-- python -m spacy download it_core_news_md

 ## Installation

 1. Clone this repository.
 2. Install the required dependencies using PIP.
-3. Make sure to run the script followed by the command "-movie" and the path to the file or "-serie" followed by the folder containing the series.
-4. Config address and port for qbittorrent webui
+3. Config address and port for qbittorrent webui
-5. Set default save path in qbittorrent as the main download folder
+4. Set default save path in qbittorrent as the main download folder
-6. Run the script with botITT.py
+5. Run the script with botITT.py

 ## Configuration